 Additionally, we proactively plan mitigation for hazards like severe weather and infectious diseases, which may affect the health and safety of our employees.
 We follow a mass notification process to proactively communicate with employees and update a business continuity hotline.
 The Company has also contracted with a third party to provide Mobile Recovery Centers (MRCs) in the event of loss or damage to one of its office buildings.
 MRCs are equipped with hardware and network access to support the continuity of business operations.
 Globe Life conducts regular resilience exercises to test systems, processes, and equipment.
-In October 2022, the Company invited employees to participate in the exercise and explore an MRC on-site at our headquarters in McKinney, TX.
+In May 2023, the Company invited employees to participate in the exercise and explore an MRC onsite at American Income Life (AIL) in Waco, TX.